Joyous celebrations across Syria after al-Assad’s fall

 This victory from God Almighty, we congratulate the Syrian people and join hands with them and tell them that we stand for the dignity of every free, honourable person in Syria who stands for the dignity of his family and people, who stands for his homeland and does not differentiate between sects.

-I would like to reaffirm the words of my martyred father Sheikh Boufayed Wahid al-Balouth.
+I would like to reaffirm the words of my martyred father.
 Syria is our mother and there is no other nation for us.

 Either above the ground with dignity or underground with dignity.

-We hope that the transitional government, may God ease their path, unites for the good of the people and society, and that they stand as one heart and one hand for justice and security to our Syrian people.
+We hope that the transitional government, may God ease their path, unites for the good of the people and society and that they stand as one heart and one hand for justice and security to our Syrian people.

 The people have had enough of paying the tax of tyranny.
 We would like to have a unified position in Syria that obtains the rights of the people and protects the dignity of our Syrian people.